OnsongoMabeya/Telemetry-Reporting/README.md

 ## Prerequisites

-- Node.js (v16.x or v18.x recommended)
+- Node.js (v19.x or higher recommended)
 - MySQL Server
-- npm or yarn
+- npm
 - Modern web browser with JavaScript enabled
 - PDF viewer for report access

 ### Node.js Version Note

-If using Node.js v22+, you'll need to set the `NODE_OPTIONS=--openssl-legacy-provider` environment variable or install the `cross-env` package.
+The project uses the `cross-env` package to handle Node.js v22+ compatibility with the `--openssl-legacy-provider` flag.
+This is already configured in the project.

 ## Quick Start